taikoxyz/taiko-mono/packages/docs-site/src/content/docs/network-reference/software-releases-and-deployments.md

 ## Software Releases

-It is **highly recommended** you use the latest softwares.
+It is **highly recommended** you use the latest software.
 You can find the latest versions here:

 | Package                                                                                | Release notes                                                                                                                                                                                     |
 | :------------------------------------------------------------------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |